tingdo

 Clarify

 Go through your inbox one item at a time.
 For each item, ask: is this actionable?
 If yes, decide the very next physical action.
-If no, delete it, file it as reference, or put it on a someday/maybe list.
-The goal is to turn vague stuff into clear next steps.
+If no, you have three choices: delete it if it is irrelevant, put it on your someday/maybe list if you might want to act on it later, or file it as reference material if it is information worth keeping.
+Reference material is not a task.
+It is a note, a document, a piece of information that supports your projects without cluttering your action lists.
+The goal of clarify is to turn vague stuff into either clear next steps or clearly filed reference.

 In tingdo: You process your inbox by assigning a status to each item: next action, waiting for, scheduled, someday/maybe, or reference.
-Reference items stay in the system as notes but do not appear on your action lists.
+Items marked as reference become project notes.
+They stay in the system, visible inside the project where they belong, but they never appear on your action lists.
+This is how tingdo keeps tasks and reference material in one place without mixing them up.

 3